maxray/speedywunderground/_posts/2021-03-03-stephen-fretwell.markdown

 layout: post
 ---

-We are delighted to be releasing the long-awaited third album from Stephen Fretwell.
+‘Busy Guy’ the critically acclaimed new album from Stephen Fretwell is out now.

-‘Busy Guy’ will be out on 16th July on LP/CD/digital.

-Pre-order the album <a href="https://ffm.to/sf_busyguy" >here</a>.
+Buy / <a href="https://ffm.to/sf_busyguy" >listen</a> here.

 Watch the video for ‘The Long Water’ below.